 I have never gone through any surgery before.
 I’ve seen countless surgeries during my years of medical studies and practice.
 Open-heart surgeries, kidney surgeries, broken hips and oncologic ones too.
 I have accompanied so many patients into that cold green room before they went anaesthetised into a blurry dream.
 But I have never been on that table spot myself.
 Until this day.

-It took me three more months to recover while doing physiotherapy on my own, as recommended by my doctor.
+It took me three more months to recover while doing physiotherapy, as recommended by my doctor.
 Interestingly, I had no choice but to begin this new weirdly scary and fun ride into the sexual world.
 My first step?
 Buying a specific kind of dildo in order to go through the physiotherapy process at home.
 First time dildo-buyer ever!
 Was that a fun and nerve-wracking experience.
 (More on it next time).

 April 2013 arrived (three months after surgery) and with it some tears of pure joy.